Sleep and neuromuscular and spinal cord disorders

 With a weight of 142 pounds and a height of 5 feet 2 inches, her BMI was calculated to be 26 kg/m2.
 Her vital signs revealed an arterial blood pressure of 113/64 mmHg, temperature of 98.0° F, pulse of 84 beats per minute, respiration rate of 16/min.
 On physical exam, she was awake and appropriate without neurologic deficit or other abnormalities noted.

 An MRI of the head was unremarkable.
 Laboratory testing showed normal values for electrolytes, renal, hepatic, and thyroid function tests and hemoglobin A1c.
-An overnight polysomnogram showed a sleep onset latency of 13 minutes and a REM sleep latency (from the first 30-second epoch scored as sleep) of 43 minutes.
-The sleep efficiency (total sleep time divided by time in bed) was 92%.
+She had 2 weeks of actigraphy preceding an overnight polysomnogram (PSG), which demonstrated an average daily sleep duration of 9.5 hours.
+The overnight polysomnogram showed a sleep onset latency of 13 minutes and a REM sleep latency (from the first 30-second epoch scored as sleep) of 43 minutes.
+Despite a total sleep time of 9 hours and 37 minutes, the sleep efficiency (total sleep time divided by time in bed) was 92%.
 She snored lightly and had an apnea-hypopnea-index of 3 per hour.
 The 5-nap multiple sleep latency test revealed a mean sleep latency of 5.5 minutes without sleep-onset REM periods (SOREMPs) on any of the 5 naps.

-She was diagnosed with idiopathic hypersomnia and was started on stimulant medication.
-Modafinil, 100 mg in the morning and 100 mg at lunchtime, improved her excessive daytime sleepiness significantly.
+She was diagnosed with idiopathic hypersomnia and was started on a low-sodium oxybate.
+Because she had undisturbed nocturnal sleep, she was titrated up 6 grams at bedtime (instead of the twice nightly dosing frequently used in narcolepsy), resulting in progressive improvement in her idiopathic hypersomnia-related symptoms.
 Once her excessive daytime sleepiness improved, she was able to complete school and find a new job.

 • The cause of idiopathic hypersomnia remains unknown.